Sean Highdale

-Sean Highdale (born 4 March 1991) is an English footballer who plays as a midfielder.
+Sean Highdale (born 4 March 1991) is an English former footballer who played as a midfielder.

 Early career

 Highdale joined Liverpool's youth team set up aged 9, and captained the Under-18 side, including being named in the team for the 2007 FA Youth Cup final games.
 After his last game for Liverpool's academy, Highdale was told he would be moving as a full-time professional to Melwood, the club's main training facility in April 2008.

 Accident and subsequent football career

-The next day he was a passenger in a car crash in Liverpool which resulted in the death of two of his friends, and left him with critical injuries which included a bleed on his brain, three of the four main ligaments in his right knee being snapped, a broken neck and ankle and resulted in the removal of a kidney and being in a coma for five days.
+He was a passenger in a car crash in Liverpool which resulted in the death of two of his friends, and left him with critical injuries which included a bleed on his brain, three of the four main ligaments in his right knee being snapped, a broken neck and ankle.
+It resulted in the removal of a kidney and being in a coma for five days.